Mobile home owners get overlooked.

 Step 8: Complete Camera Installation

 Installing most cameras requires screwing or mounting them to a wall or other structure.
+There are many differences between wireless and wired cameras, in terms of how they need to be installed.

 Not all cameras are made to tilt or zoom.
 You have to consider the mobility of your camera before drilling the first hole.